 The value of a vintage door knob majorly depends on its age, design, and material, but signs of aging like rust, tarnish, and patina indicates years of preservation.
 The rule of thumb is you should not interfere with such changes as they make the knobs more authentic.

-But if your doorknob starts showing cracks or gets damaged, it might need a restoration or repair, which can affect its original value.
-You must consult an expert in this case and accordingly take the next step.
+But if your doorknob starts showing cracks or gets damaged, it might need restoration or repair, which can affect its original value.
+In this case, you must consult an expert and take the appropriate next step.

 Is There a Way To Identify a Door Knob Replica?